SuboptimalEng/orbital/README.md

 # 📖 Gumroad Guide 👉 [Purchase Now]()

 First of all, thank you.
 Seriously - thanks a bunch!
-I recently quit my job to become an indie hacker and I really appreciate your support.
+I recently quit my job to become a YouTuber + indie hacker and I really appreciate your support.

 ## What's Included?